Exercise Science (B.S.) Overview

 The Exercise Science (BS) major provides a comprehensive understanding of exercise, human performance, and healthy living.
 This major prepares graduates for further study of exercise science as well as healthcare professions including medicine, physician assistant studies, physical therapy, and athletic training.
 Students complete coursework in general education, kinesiology, cognate areas (outside, but supportive of, Exercise Science), with an emphasis on basic science courses.

 The curriculum is dedicated to preparing students both professionally and academically for their future career.
 A high degree of excellence is expected in all aspects of career development, including practical and academic success.

-For more information on admissions standards and contact information, please see our How to Apply to Undergraduate Programs page and the 2017 Exercise Science Program’s Guidelines and Sample Semester Sequence.
+For more information about academic requirements, admissions standards, and contact information, please see the How to Apply to Undergraduate Programs page and the 2017 Exercise Science Program’s Guidelines and Sample Semester Sequence.